PL4GUe1337/pl4gues-TCBY-Pack/README.md

 ## Overview

-ToCustomByYourself, is a pack made for beginners in creation and modification of the Source Engine, it contains the main programs needed and some files, so them can easily start making their own!
+"To Custom By Yourself" aka tcby, is a pack made for beginners in creation and modification of the Source Engine, it contains the main programs needed and some files, so them can easily start making their own!

 ### Folderbase